 - While doing so the PM/Cabinet can advise the President to dissolve the Lok Sabha.

 - The President summons, prorogues or dissolves the Parliament in accordance with the advice of the Cabinet.

 - The Prime Minister can recommend to the President dissolution of the Lok Sabha and for the holding of fresh elections.

 - The President always accepts such advice.
 The Cabinet can use the threat of dissolution for getting support from the Lok Sabha.

 - The Council of Ministers is, undoubtedly, collectively responsible before the Lok Sabha and the latter can remove it by passing a vote of no-confidence.

-- A ministry backed by a majority can have its way in the Parliament.
-Normally, it is the Cabinet (backed by a majority) which really controls the Working of Parliament.
+- A ministry backed by a majority can have its way in Parliament.
+Normally, it is the Cabinet (backed by a majority) that really controls the Working of Parliament.

 3. FINANCIAL POWERS

 - The Parliament is the custodian of national finances.
 However, the Cabinet plays a leading role in this sphere also.

 - The budget is prepared by the Cabinet.
 It lays down the fiscal policies of the government.
 The Cabinet gets the budget passed from the Parliament.

 - The Cabinet runs the financial administration in accordance with the provisions of the budget as passed by the Parliament.

 - All proposals for additional taxes come from the Cabinet.
 Money Bills (Art.
 110) can be introduced only in the Lok Sabha and only by the ministers.